Do your kids want to expand their drawing skills? These easy drawing ideas for kids are fun for children of all ages!

 Butterflies were one of my favorite things to draw as a kid–I couldn’t stop!
 So versatile and unique, each one is an excellent idea for those who like to put their own touch on a project.

 Start with a skinny oval for the body, leave an opening at the top for the head—next, a circle for the head, then antennas and wings.

 The wings are unique, but if you’re interested in my technique, I think about elephant ears for the top and a bubble letter capital “Y” without actually finishing.

 Another excellent and versatile subject to draw is a lizard!
-The lines are so simple, and the coloring part is genuinely so fun.
+The lines are simple, and the coloring part is fun.

-For the head, we’ll start with a rounded bottom triangle–the round part facing outward.
+We’ll start with a rounded bottom triangle for the head–the round part facing outward.
 Next, we’ll do the same sort of thing for the body–the belly is a flat line, and an arced line is the back.